devonfw-tutorials/katacoda-scenarios-dev/70_issue-33--devon4j-architecture-tutorial_devon4j-architecture/intro.md

-This tutorial aims to explain architecture for devon4j application.There are many different views that are summarized by the term architecture.
-It focuses on
+This tutorial aims to explain concepts and principles of devon4j architecture with help of an example.
-* *Key Principles*
-* *Architecture Principles*
-* *Application Architecture*
-    * *Business Architecture*
-    * *Technical Architecture*
+After completeing this tutorial you will be aware of devon4j structure and architecture.